stefan-hoeck/idris2-tutorial/src/Tutorial/Functions2.md

     (Right y, Right z) => Right (y :: z)
 ```

-Let's give this a go with a small example:
+To reap the fruits of our labour, let's show off with a small example:

 ```idris
 data Nucleobase = Adenine | Cytosine | Guanine | Thymine